 Azure Policy governs resources to meet organizational standards and compliance.
 In a DevTest role, Azure Policy can regulate and limit the number and costs of VMs.
 Auditing can provide insights and track the usage of the DevTest VMs.

 Azure Monitor can monitor both Production and DevTest environments.
-Azure Monitor can collect log data from VM operating systems and crash dump files, and aggregate them for viewing in Azure Security Center.
+Azure Monitor can collect log data from VM operating systems and crash dump files, and aggregate them for viewing in Microsoft Defender for Cloud.
 Application Insights is a feature of Azure Monitor that works with App Service to monitor application performance and issues.

 While this architecture uses Azure Pipelines for deployments, GitHub Actions can also perform PaaS deployments.